On the night of April 16, 1955 Mrs. Leota Werner picked up her husband after work as usual.

 On April 14 hospital superintendent Dr. P. J. Hays said, “It is our opinion that this woman is telling the truth.
 All of us agreed, during different examinations at different times, that she must have had amnesia that lasted over a period of years.
 At no time during the examinations were any of us able to find any discrepancies in her statement or any attempt at evasion.”

 Oklahoma dropped the murder charge.
-In Fort Worth, District Attorney Doug Crouch did not think he could get a conviction and declined to try her for murder.
+Likewise, in Fort Worth, District Attorney Doug Crouch did not think he could get a conviction and declined to try her for murder.

 Mrs. Cooper was released and returned with her husband to Seattle.